diehardwithgunz1/AM2R4XBOX/README.md

 # AM2R4XBOX
 AM2R Xbox one port
 Will also work on a computer running Windows 8/8.1/10, but not supported
+# Known Issues
+GUI doesn't fit on screen
+Layers don't change when in secret area where the layer is meant to change Aspect Ratio bug (fun to mess around with, might not fix it)
+# Planned Features
+AM2R 1.4
+Secret Debug Mode
+Move save files to documents and have them as .txt files for easy save editing
 # Requirements
 GameMaker: Studio 2 with UWP capabilities
 Xbox One capable of running Dev Mode